yasirbhutta/yasirbhutta.github.io/ms-excel/docs/formatting.md

 ### Italic

-- In Microsoft Excel, italic is a font style that makes text appear slanted.
+- In Microsoft Excel, Italic font style is a type of text formatting where the letters are tilted to the right.
 It is used to emphasize important information or to make headings stand out in a table or spreadsheet.

 Keyboard shortcut: **Ctrl+I**.[^5]